SalomePlatform/adao/doc/en/reference.rst

 **[DocR]** Checking cases
 ================================================================================

-This section describes the checking algorithms available in ADAO, detailing their usage characteristics and their options.
+This section describes the checking algorithms, available in ADAO, detailing their usage characteristics and their options.

 Some examples on these commands usage are available in the section of